• Christmas Recipes

 • It's versatile for serving ideas.

-• Use frozen thawed shrimp or pick up thawed shrimp at the market.
+• Frozen thawed shrimp or pick up thawed shrimp at the market.

 Recipe Ingredients

-• Shrimp: Wild shrimp are best (versus farmed).
+• Shrimp: Wild shrimp are my choice over farmed.
 Use larger size shrimp, 13-15 size or 16-20 size, depending on your intended use.
-In a hurry, get them already peeled and deveined, or buy them peel on to save a little money and do it yourself.
-Frozen is fine, but thaw first.
+In a hurry, buy them peeled and deveined.
+To save money, buy them shell-on and peel them yourself.
+Frozen is fine, but thaw fully first.

 • Garlic: For that savory, pungent, aromatic punch of flavor.